helix-editor/helix/book/src/building-from-source.md

 > the `runtime` directory within the user's helix config directory (more
 > [details below](#multiple-runtime-directories)).

+> 💡 The `runtime/sources` folder can be removed after building from source, which will save over 1GB of disk space.

 ### Configuring Helix's runtime files

 #### Linux and macOS